The Role of the Office of the Public Guardian and Trustee

 Maintaining Trust Accounts For Cemeteries

-Cemetery owners in Ontario may have the OPGT manage the trust funds which they are required by law to keep for the “perpetual care” and maintenance of the grounds and monuments.
-Cemetery owners receive the income earned, on an annual basis, to cover these costs.
+Cemetery owners in Ontario may have the OPGT manage the trust funds which they are required by law to keep for the "perpetual care" and maintenance of the grounds and monuments.
+Cemetery owners receive the income earned on these trust funds, on an annual basis, to cover these costs.

 Capacity Assessment Office